-Objectives and Key Results (OKRs) is a goal-setting framework we’ve talked about at length here at Frankli.
+Objectives and Key Results (OKRs) is a goal-setting framework we’re passionate about here at Frankli.
 Not only do we use OKR’s in our business planning, but they are also a key feature of our performance and engagement platform because they empower everyone in an organisation.
-From CEO’s to interns, they give every person the ability to decide how to work towards the company goals, so it’s no surprise that they are a vital tool in building and supporting a culture of high performance.
-If we look at OKR’s as more than just a goal-setting tool and instead as a communication one, it shows us why they are brilliant at building this kind of environment.
+From CEO’s to interns, they give every person clarity on how to work towards the company goals, so it’s no surprise that they are a vital tool in building and supporting a culture of high performance.
+If we look at OKR’s as more than just a goal-setting tool and instead as a communication one, it shows why they are brilliant at building a high performance culture.

 OKR’s Are People Focused

-It can be hard for people to feel motivated or be engaged if they are working every day towards an objective they don’t see or understand.
+It can be hard for people to feel motivated or be engaged if they are working every day towards an objective they can’t remember or understand.
 A study by Mercer found that people are more likely to work for a company with a strong sense of purpose.
-OKR’s allow everyone not only to see the organisations goals but also how their work feeds into them.
-This builds motivation and focuses your people on the task at hand – they can see what their hard work results in rather than feeling they’re completing aimless tasks with minimal results.
-OKR’s show people clearly what their aims are and how their work impacts the company’s overall goals, resulting in focused people who know what they’re working towards and why.
+OKR’s allow everyone not only to see the organisation’s goals but also how their work feeds into them.
+This builds motivation and focuses people on the task at hand - they can see what their hard work results in rather than feeling they’re completing aimless tasks with minimal results.
+OKR’s show people clearly what their aims are and how their work impacts the company's overall goals, resulting in focused and motivated people who know what they’re working towards and why.

 They Create Transparency